Taking Liberties (film): Reception

 The film received generally positive reviews.
-On Rotten Tomatoes the film has an approval rating of 83% based on reviews from 6 critics.
-Peter Bradshaw of The Guardian gave it 4 out of 5.
+On Rotten Tomatoes the film has an approval rating of 83% based on reviews from six critics.
+Peter Bradshaw of The Guardian gave it 4 out of 5 stars.

 Anna Smith of the BBC gave it 4 out of 5.

 Director Chris Atkins was nominated for the Carl Foreman award for most promising newcomer.